 - 20.15 Subject to any specific requirements of this code, each committee of the council may regulate its own procedure.
-The provisions of this code are to be taken to apply to all committees of the council unless the council or the committee determines otherwise in accordance with this clause. - 20.16 Whenever the voting on a motion put to a meeting of the committee is equal, the chairperson of the committee is to have a casting vote as well as an original vote unless the council or the committee determines otherwise in accordance with clause 20.15. - 20.17 A motion at a committee of a joint organisation is taken to be lost in the event of an equality of votes. - 20.17 N/A - 20.18 Voting at a council committee meeting is to be by open means (such as on the voices, by show of hands or by a visible electronic voting system).
+The provisions of this code are to be taken to apply to all committees of the council unless the council or the committee determines otherwise in accordance with this clause. - 20.16 Whenever the voting on a motion put to a meeting of the committee is equal, the chairperson of the committee is to have a casting vote as well as an original vote unless the council or the committee determines otherwise in accordance with clause 20.15. - 20.17 Omitted.